SebastianG77/find-duplicated-property-keys/README.md

 The returned result will be an array that contains all duplicated property keys.
 Each of these property keys is represented by an object which has the following attributes:

 - key: The key name of the duplicated property.
-If case insensitive or accent insensitive have been detected, the this property contains the name of the key that has been found first.
+If case insensitive or accent insensitive property keys have been detected, this property contains the spelling of the key that has been found first.
 - parent: The parent object of a property key.
 - occurrence: The number of property keys having the same key and parent object.
 - alternativeSpellings: An array of strings containing alternative spellings of the key, if option *sensitivity* is set to 'base' , 'accent' or 'case'.
 If option *sensitivity* is set to 'variant' or not set at all, the array will always be empty.